zhangzeyingvv/MagneticKP/README.md

 # MagneticKP

-A package using iterative simplification algorithm for quickly constructing k·p models.
+A package use iterative simplification algorithm for quickly constructing k·p models.

 ## Installation